myflashlab/Spotlight-ANE/README.md

-# Spotlight ANE V1.0.0 beta for iOS
+# Spotlight ANE V1.0.0 for iOS
 Spotlight ANE brings iOS 9 spotlight library to Adobe Air applications.
 With this ANE, you can index search items at runtime and even from user generated content.

 **Main Features:**